Terms of service for PocketLaw

 10. CONTACT WITH AUTHORITIES, DATA SUBJECT REQUESTS

-10.1 The Processor will inform the Controller without undue delay of any contact from Data Subjects, relevant authorities, courts or regulators (including the Commissioner), or third parties concerned with the Processor’s Processing of Personal Data on behalf of the Controller.
+10.1 The Processor will inform the Controller without undue delay of any contact from Data Subjects, relevant authorities, courts or regulators (including the Supervisory Authority), or third parties concerned with the Processor’s Processing of Personal Data on behalf of the Controller.

 10.2 If the Data Subject makes a request to exercise their Data Protection Legislation rights to the Processor, the Processor will refer the Data Subject to the Controller.

-10.3 The Processor will accommodate inspections as required by domestic law, courts or regulators (including the Commissioner).
+10.3 The Processor will accommodate inspections as required by domestic law, courts or regulators (including the Supervisory Authority).

 10.4 The Processor is not permitted to represent the Controller’s interests or in any other way act on behalf of the Controller towards any Data Subject, authority or any other relevant third party.